 Why Jones Act Arbitration May Not Be in Your Favor

 Once you sign an arbitration agreement, you have few options left.
 You will have to abide by the ruling of the arbitrator.
-Your experienced and knowledgeable attorney can help you get through this process and understand what your employer is trying to get you to do.
-With the right representation you can get an outcome that is fair and provides the compensation you deserve.
+Your experienced and knowledgeable maritime attorney can help you get through this process and understand what your employer is trying to get you to do.
+With the right representation, you can get a fair outcome that provides the compensation you deserve.